 By the end of the week, we will ask our writers to choose one of their pieces-in-progress to include in our camp anthology.
 They will turn in this piece either as hard copy or send it via email.
-Campers will read a portion of this piece in our Writers’ Showcase on Friday afternoon.
+Campers will read a portion of this piece in our Writers’ Showcase on Friday starting at noon.
 Participation is optional but encouraged.
-(Please tell your parents/friends to mark their calendars and join us!
-All are welcome.)
+Parents/guardians/friends are welcome to attend (masks required).

-A note about cell phones and other technology: Camp is a time to focus on your writing, the other participants and the writing coaches.
-During camp hours, it should be turned off and in a backpack (unless you are composing on a laptop).
+A note about cell phones and other technology: Camp is a time to focus on your writing, the other participants, and the writing coaches.
+During camp hours, technology should be turned off and in a backpack (unless you are composing on a laptop).
 Red Oak accepts NO RESPONSIBILITY for any electronics brought to camp.